Old Family Recipe

 For my son's 19th birthday, we decided to bake an English fruit cake using a recipe from my 92-year-old mum's kitchen notebook!
 Although the finished product had an unusual appearance, it tasted divine.
 After about an hour with his teenage friends, only crumbs remained!

 The UK is known for creating dozens of different kinds of fruit cake, from simple sultana slices to dark and mysterious Christmas cakes, steeped in rumfustian juices.

 This cake is somewhere between the two and should be a delicious addition to any family meal, or a tea or coffee break party!
 In fact, it would grace any table on any occasion.

 You'll find this cake sweet but not as sweet as many other fruit cakes out there.
 Sugar has been minimised.
-The goodness of three eggs—with iron and vitamins and protein—has to be a bonus.
+The goodness of three eggs—with iron, vitamins, and protein—has to be a bonus.

-Please note that the addition of small amounts of spirits are optional.
-My mum loved to put a 'good drop of sherry' in her fruit cakes but you may wish for something different.
+Please note that the addition of small amounts of spirits is optional.
+My mum loved to put a 'good drop of sherry' in her fruit cakes, but you may wish for something different.

 |Prep time||Cook time||Ready in||Yields|

 - 50 grams dark/demerara sugar

 - 1 teaspoon mixed spice

 - 250 grams sultanas, raisins or mixed peel